If you’re looking to get your forklift license, now is a great time.

 Lastly, your employer (or a qualified 3rd party trainer) must do two things before you can legally operate a forklift:

-- Evaluate you as you operate a forklift in the workplace
+- Evaluate you as you operate a forklift in the workplace.

-If they’re satisfied, then “boom”: You’re certified!
+If they are satisfied, then congrats, you are certified!

 A few more words on this last requirement...

-And that determination must be made based on how you operate a forklift truck under actual conditions in the workplace - not a training facility.
+As we have discussed, this is certainly not the case.
+OSHA specifies that only your employer or a qualified 3rd party trainer can make the final determination.
+This determination is made based on how you operate a powered industrial truck under actual conditions in the workplace – not a training facility.

 What Is a Forklift Certification Card?

-Here’s an example of a typical card:
+Here is an example of a typical card:

-Here’s exactly what they say:
+Here is what they say:

 “The certification shall include the name of the operator, the date of the training, the date of the evaluation, and the identity of the person(s) performing the training or evaluation.”